ghostwond3r/iran-exposed/README.md

 In 2021, Arvan engaged in a contract with Ministry of ICT of Iran on Iran Cloud project.
 The project is set to deploy National Information Network, a network that allows the Iranian government to cut off Iranian users' access to the internet and provide them only domestic networks.

 > For more details about this please read this [article](https://en.radiozamaneh.com/31799/).

+> To understand the structure of the National Information Network read [here](https://github.com/NeverWonderLand/INTRA/blob/main/README.md)